 - Third parties connected with business transfers.
 We may transfer your personal information to third parties in connection with a reorganisation, restructuring, merger, acquisition or transfer of assets.
 In the event of such a change, we will ask the receiving party to treat your personal information in a manner consistent with this Privacy Notice.

-The personal information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA“) and/or the UK.
+The personal information that we collect from you may be transferred to, and stored at, a destination outside of the UK or the European Economic Area (“EEA“) or any other country not considered by the UK or the EU to be adequate.
 It may also be processed by staff operating outside the EEA and/or the UK and who work for us or for one of our Service Providers.

-If we send your information to a country that is not in the EEA and/or the UK, we will take all steps reasonably necessary to ensure that your personal information is protected in accordance with applicable data protection laws, including, where required, entering into EU standard contractual clauses (or equivalent measures) with the party outside the EEA or UK (as applicable) receiving the personal information.
+If we send your information to a country that is not considered by the UK as adequate, we will take all steps reasonably necessary to ensure that your personal information is protected in accordance with applicable data protection laws, including, where required, undertaking a transfer risk assessment and ensuring one of the UK transfer safeguards are in place.
+Such safeguards include the UK addendum and the UK international data transfer agreement.

 We will only retain your personal data for as long as it is reasonably necessary for the purpose for which that data was collected and to the extent permitted by applicable laws (including for the purpose of satisfying any legal, regulatory, tax, accounting or reporting requirements).
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
 When we no longer need to use your information, we will remove it from our systems and records and / or take steps to promptly anonymise it so that you can no longer be identified from it.